IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 The data is now persisted in *in-memory-database.json*.

-### Using Cloudant
+### Using PostgreSQL

-1. Create a new Cloudant service
+1. Create a new ElephantSQL service

   ```
-  cf create-service cloudantNoSQLDB Shared logistics-wizard-erp-db
+  cf create-service elephantsql turtle logistics-wizard-erp-db
   ```

 1. Create a set of credentials